vsg-dev/vsgTutorial/index.md

 The tutorial is composed of series of presententations that are coupled with exercises so that developers can learn about each topic then test out what they have learned.
 The topics covered are:

-Intorduciton
+Intorduciton:
 1. [Introduction to Vulkan and Scene Graphs](introduction/VulkanAndSceneGraphs.md)
 2. [Introduction to the VulkanSceneGraph project](introduction/VulkanSceneGraphProject.md)
 3. [Building the VulkanScenegraph projects and vsgTutorial exercises](introduction/BuildingVulkanSceneGraph.md)

-Fundations
+Fundations:
-4. Memory management - smart pointers, Objects and Allocators
+4. Core classes - smart pointers, Objects and Allocators
 5. Vector maths - GLSL style vectors, matrices
 6. IO - loading/saving images and nodes

-Scene Graph
+Scene Graph:
 7. Nodes - internal nodes of the scene graph
 8. Geometry - meshes
 9. State - shaders, textures, uniforms

-Application
+Application:
 10. Viewer - creating application viewer
 11. Utilizties - operating on the scene graph
 12. Threading - different ways of threading

-Developing Skills
+Developing Skills:
 13. Trouble Shooting - debugging VulkanSceneGraph applications
 14. Optimizaton - how to improve performance & low power consumption